SulaimanSayyed21/h446Alevel/h446Alevel.md

 *figure-7*

 - It is to be noted that what happens when the page is not found a `404` page is shown, since express provides the logic to show the error output handling in www script where the server is run, it outputs its logic on the webpage which is convenient for the developer.
 The error shows that it does not find the file `footer.ejs`.
-- Found the typo in the file name, it was `foter` changed to `footer.ejs`.
+- Found the typo in the file name, it was `footer` changed to `footer.ejs`.
 The following is displayed on `localhost:3000`.

 ![localhost-02.jpg](images\\docs\\localhost-02.jpg)<br>
 *figure-8*